syncfusion-content/javascript-docs/js/api/ejPivotSchemaDesigner.md

 ### beforeServiceInvoke
 {:#events:beforeserviceinvoke}

-Triggers before any AJAX request is passed from PivotSchemaDesinger to service methods.
+Triggers before any AJAX request is passed from PivotSchemaDesigner to service methods.

 <table class="params">
 <thead>